cmeng94/recommender-IBM-watson/README.md

 ## 1. Project Description
 For this project, we analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they might like.
 The deliverable of this project is a Recommender Class that can be called within a Python script or function to make recommendations.

-In this project, three types of recommender systems are implemented:
+In this project, four types of recommender systems are implemented:
 * Rank Based Recommender,
-* Collaborative Filtering Recommender, and
+* Collaborative Filtering Recommender,
-* Content Based Recommender.
+* Content Based Recommender, and
+* Matrix Factorization Recommender.

 <a id='class'></a>
 ## 2. Class Description
 The Recommender Class is built upon interactions that users have with articles on the IBM Watson Studio platform.
-The class has 2 functions and 8 attributes.
+The class has 2 functions and 13 attributes.

 **Class Functions**:
 1. `fit(interactions_pth, articles_pth)`: fits recommender on input data sets and assigns values to class attribute.
 2. `make_recs(_id, id_type='user', num_recs=10)`: make recommendations for input user or article.

 The recommender function `Recommender.make_recs` works as follows.
-* When a user ID is input, recommendations are made using
+* When a known user ID is input, recommendations are first made using **Matrix Factorization**.
+If **num_recs*** is not reached, then **Collaborative Filtering** is used.
-     * **Collaborative Filtering** if the user exists in the database, and
-     * **Rank Based** recommender if the user is new to the database.
+* When an unknown user ID is input, **Rank Based** recommender is used.
 * When an article ID is input, articles that are most similar to the input article are returned using **Content Based** recommender.

 **Class Attributes**: